 But you have been trying so hard for so long.

-You are simply beautiful.
-And you do not have to believe it, see it, claim it, not now, not yet-for it is true.
+You don’t have to believe it, see it, claim it, not now, not yet-yet still it is true.

 You say, dirty is not beauty; soiled, blemished, scarred.

 Let me search with you for the source of this dry river-bed.

 Then you can drink handfuls of clear, sweet water until you are filled, and then, we need only to find a patch of sunlight.

 There you can plant your roots for a time, and catch your breath.

 Maybe we will take a look at that cumbersome load over there-together unpack and see if there are any pieces we can discard.

 Of course, I will stay with you until we have reached the bottom.